Food Pantry

 Sally Diaz Wells, 703-979-5580, sdiazwells@olqpva.org

-FOOD PANTRY URGENT REQUEST
+FOOD PANTRY REQUEST

 1. Monetary Donations: Monetary donations of any amount are appreciated.
 Just $16 can help support a family for one entire week; $64 supports a family for an entire month!
 You may contribute by visiting this page.
 Donations can also be dropped off (in a safe way) during office hours or mailed by check to the parish.